25 must-visit Tokyo attractions for Shin Megami Tensei players and fans.

 An important and extremely confusing dungeon in both SMT IV and SMT IV Apocalypse, this unusual temple is worth a look for its architecture even if you’re not a Shin Megami Tensei player.
 The main prayer hall also welcomes all visitors, with no need for giddying teleportation to see the main altar.

 17. Kasumigaseki (霞が関)

-Kasumigaseki is an administration district of Tokyo, the location of many Japanese cabinet ministries.
-Its importance in the Shin Megami Tensei games near entirely stems from SMT IV and SMT IV Apocalypse, where the area hides various important secrets.
+Kasumigaseki is an administrative district of Tokyo, the location of many Japanese cabinet ministries.
+In turn, its importance in the Shin Megami Tensei games near entirely stems from SMT IV and SMT IV Apocalypse, where the area hides various important secrets.

 18. National Diet Building (国会議事堂)

-Tokyo’s imposing Italian Renaissance style Diet Building is one of the most instantly recognisable landmarks in the capital.
-Without surprise, it was also a major location in several Shin Megami Tensei games, as well as in the Persona and Devil Survivor series.
+Tokyo’s imposing Italian Renaissance-style Diet Building is one of the most instantly recognisable landmarks in the capital.
+Without surprise, it is also a major location in several Shin Megami Tensei games, as well as in the Persona and Devil Survivor series.

 19. Shinagawa Station (品川駅)